 Meantime, post workout nutrition which is more on protein should be eaten as soon as your workout has been done or within 30 minutes because if you delay eating this, your muscles can hardly recover and develop as your body starts to take these muscles you just worked so hard to use them instead as energy for the entire day.

-If you ever need a hand or have any questions, feel free to leave them below and I’m more than happy to help you out.
+If you ever need a hand or have any questions, feel free to leave them below and I’ll be more than happy to help you out.